bashir-site/nasa_down_pic/README.md

 4. `fetch_space_images.py` - file that downloads photos only from api spacex and uploads them to the `images` folder

 Before you run the script, you must specify the environment variables:
-1. API_EVERYDAY is the token for daily nasa(apod) photos.
+1. APOD_TOKEN is the token for daily nasa(apod) photos.
 This token can be obtained from the website - https://api.nasa.gov/#apod .
 This token is needed to run the script `fetch_nasa_images.py`
-2. API_EPIC is a token for taking nasa(EPIC) earth photos.
+2. EPIC_TOKEN is a token for taking nasa(EPIC) earth photos.
 You can get this token at https://api.nasa.gov/#epic .
 This token is needed to run the script `fetch_epic_images.py`
-3. LAUNCH_ID is the id of the best photo of the day.
+3. SPACEX_LAUNCH_ID is the id of the best photo of the day.
 This token is needed to run the script `fetch_space_images.py`
+4. TELEBOT_TOKEN is the token you get after registration with BotFather.
+5. TG_CHAT_ID is the chat ID where bot will send messages.

 To run the `main.py` file you need to write this command: